How to Spend One Day in Los Angeles (Two Itinerary Options!)

 Note that the observatory building is closed on some weekdays, but the grounds are always open to explore.
 If you’re interested in going inside the observatory, refer to the online calendar for the most up-to-date opening information, as well as to learn about the different programs and shows.

-• HomeState: A popular eatery (and one of my favorite spots for a casual meal!) serving up amazing Tex-Mex dishes.
+• HomeState: A popular restaurant serving up amazing Tex-Mex dishes.
 Be sure to order a side of crispy potatoes!
 They have vegetarian and vegan options.

 • Home: A charming and homey restaurant set in a craftsman-style house offering delicious comfort food.
 There are vegetarian, vegan, and gluten-free options.